The-ForgeBase/.github/profile/README.md

 ## Project Status

-The first versions of this project are currently in development.
+The first versions of this project are currently in development in Go, Rust and Typescript.
 Stay tuned for updates!

 ## Get Involved